dbanetto/uni/lab06/topic_questions.md

 # Question 2

-No. TCP decides when is the best time to send the data through congestion and flow control to best maximise the network and the bandwidth to the other party.
+No. TCP decides when is the best time to send the data through congestion and flow control to best maximise the network bandwidth to the other party and minimize the network congestion.

 <!-- http://www.unixguide.net/network/socketfaq/2.11.shtml -->